KevinLeeFM/cs747-project/README.md

+# CS 747: Formal Verification of Overapproximating Pointer Analysis Algorithms

-If you use `nix`, `flake.nix` is available for acquiring all dependencies.
+If you use `nix`, `flake.nix` is available for acquiring all dependencies for building reports.
 ```
 nix develop
 ```